northcitysolutions/iCapture-Pricing/README.md

 ```<!-- iCapture Pricing Panel with Form -->``` (entire code snippet provided below)
 This will provide everything needed including the embedded form provided by Tami.

-- All of the CSS used can be found in the CSS folder in the "main.css" file
+- All of the CSS used can be found in the CSS folder in the "main.css" file.
+The minified version can be copied below.
 - The graphics used are in the 'img' folder but because they are duplicates of graphics that are used elsewhere, the original source graphics should be used instead.

+### HTML
 ```html
 <!-- iCapture Pricing Panel with Form -->
         <div class="row">